 This course concerns a topic of great social, philosophical, and personal significance: the nature and justification of scientific knowledge.
-In it, we will look at a range of topics including: the nature of scientific justification; whether science can be regarded as rational or value-free; how we acquire knowledge of unobservable entities, such as quarks and electons; how explanation in science works; whether scientific theories can be regarded as true; what laws of nature are.
+In it, we will look at a range of topics including: the nature of scientific justification; whether science can be regarded as rational or value-free; how we acquire knowledge of unobservable entities, such as quarks and electons; how explanation in science works; whether scientific theories can be regarded as true; what laws of nature are; and what science is in the first place.